shibaone/shibadrop/README.md

 ## Audits

-SeaDrop was audited after development by [Spearbit](https://spearbit.com/), read the report [here](./assets/spearbit-seadrop-audit.pdf).
+ShibaDrop was audited after development by [Spearbit](https://spearbit.com/), read the report [here](./assets/spearbit-shibadrop-audit.pdf).

 ## Contributing

-Contributions to SeaDrop are welcome by anyone interested in writing more tests, improving readability, optimizing for gas efficiency, or extending the protocol with new features.
+Contributions to ShibaDrop are welcome by anyone interested in writing more tests, improving readability, optimizing for gas efficiency, or extending the protocol with new features.

 When making a pull request, ensure that: